 “I’m not mad, I’m a member of parliament.”

-An MP who threatened to throw acid at her partner’s female friend and send naked photos of her to her family has been found guilty of harassment.
+Allegations of an MP who threatened to throw acid at her partner’s female friend and send naked photos of her to her family has been found guilty of harassment.

 Claudia Webbe, 56, also made threatening phone calls to Michelle Merritt because she claimed: “We were in a national crisis and lockdown had to be adhered to strictly”.